Free Game Company Sues 14-Year-Old Over 'Cheats' Video -- Claiming DMCA Violation - Slashdot

 But YouTube's way of handling these situations has helped bring this lawsuit upon the defendent.
 There is further mediation option or decision making on the part of YouTube.
 If you are a little guy who owns content that has been legitimately bootlegged you are screwed.
 If you are a big guy who owns content you have to sue. there is no moderation via youtube.

 Youtube is simply following the law.
-(Score:2)
+(Score:4, Informative)

 https://www.plagiarismtoday.co... [plagiarismtoday.com]